 Doughbar Doughnuts are a Bay Area based company cranking out made to order protein packed baked donuts with a slew of fun and limited offering toppings and variety packs shipped straight to your door.
 Their goal is to offer a macro-friendly alternative to the often frowned upon fried treat that is versatile, healthy, and delicious all at the same time.
 The un-dressed donuts, including the hole, clock in at 150 calories, 4 grams of fat, 16 grams of carbs, 3 grams of sugar, and 11 grams of protein.
 You can order the donuts with no toppings, or, more commonly, with toppings packaged individually that you put on yourself in whatever fashion you’d like.
 For my first run with Doughbar I ordered the Junk Banter variety pack, which included four donuts and toppings for Reese’s Peanut Butter Cup, Cookie Monster (Chips Ahoy/Oreo), Cinnamon with Cinnamon Toast Crunch, and Nutella with Kit Kat pieces.

-All in all, are Doughbar Doughnuts better than one from Happy or Krispy Kreme?
-Absolutely not.
+All in all, are Doughbar Doughnuts better than one from your local shop or Krispy Kreme?
+Nah.
 But are they a fun switch up from a protein bar or shake or carb-heavy weekend breakfast?
 Most certainly.
 The ability to customize and switch things up on the go is definitely a plus and I look forward to ordering again when time and money will allow.
-Hopefully this small creative company can get wider distribution and/or a brick and mortar location so we can all “eat more hole foods”.
+Hopefully this small creative company can get wider distribution and/or a brick and mortar location so we can all “eat more hole foods” on the regular.